-- 1.0 Of-Site Improvements - 1.1 The site is located along the portion of Cedar Avenue that is in the jurisdiction of the New Jersey Department of Transportation.
+1.0 Of-Site Improvements

+- 1.1 The site is located along the portion of Cedar Avenue that is in the jurisdiction of the New Jersey Department of Transportation.
 I defer comment to the Department for off-site Improvements along Cedar Avenue.
 The intersection is part of the NJDOT jurisdiction.
 This is a continuing comment. - 1.2 The project also has frontage along Larchwood Avenue.
 This roadway is in Borough jurisdiction.
 I defer comment to the Borough Engineer on off-site improvements along this roadway.
 However, I recommend that as a minimum, the applicant repair any curb or sidewalk damaged along the frontages of the proposed project area.
 Sidewalk along Cedar is broken and depressed.
 In addition, the plans should reflect the removal of concrete aprons and the conversion of depressed curb to full height in areas where drives are proposed to be removed.
 It appears this work is shown pictorially but should be noted on the plan and details provided.
-The applicant has added notes to the plan indicating the areas where aprons and depressed curb from drives to be removed are to be replaced with full height curbing and sidewalk.
+The applicant has added notes to the plan indicating the areas where aprons and depressed curb from drives to be removed on Cedar Avenue and are to be replaced with full height curbing and sidewalk.
 The condition of the sidewalk along Cedar Avenue is in generally poor condition.
-I recommend that as a condition of any approval the Board might grant that the sidewalk along their frontage be replaced.
+I recommend that as a condition of any approval the Board might grant, that the sidewalk along their frontage be replaced.
 The work falls within the NJDOT jurisdiction.
 Therefore, approval from NJDOT would be required. - 1.3 Please note the entrance is located off Larchwood Avenue.
 See comment 3.1 to follow for comment on access location.
 I note there is rutting along the edge of roadway where the curbing ends on Larchwood on the southwest corner of the intersection.
 I anticipate this is due to vehicles going to the east to go around vehicles turning west.
 Concrete curb exists on the western site of Larchwood, but none exists on the eastern side.
 I defer comment to the Borough Engineer if curbing should be provided along Larchwood in the limit of the proposed project, in particular between the intersection of Cedar Avenue and the proposed entrance drive.
-The plans indicate a revision to the southeastern radius of the Larchwood and Cedar Avenues intersection.
-In addition, curbing has been provided down Larchwood past the proposed entrance drive.
-The revision will require an update to the handicap ramp at the intersection.
-In comment 3.1(e) to follow I have requested the applicant investigate the provision of a right-hand turning lane at the intersection to move more cars through and to reduce stacking that could impact the proposed access drive location.
-It is my understanding the traffic engineer will be providing testimony concerning same at the upcoming hearing.
-As noted above the intersection falls within the NJDOT jurisdiction.
-Larchwood is within the Borough jurisdiction.
-Although these are along the frontage of the property approval of such an improvement would require NJDOT and Borough approval.
-I defer comment to the Borough Engineer on further off-site improvements. - 1.4 The applicant proposes to connect the proposed stormwater management system to the existing inlet located on Cedar at the intersection with Larchwood.
-This inlet is part of the NJDOT drainage system.
-Approval is required from the NJDOT for the connection.
-This is a continuing comment.
+The prior plan had indicated an increased radius size at the intersection to allow improved movement for the right-hand turn from Larchwood heading north onto Cedar heading east.
+At the April 14, 2021 hearing, the applicant's engineer indicated that existing utilities and signalization equipment prevents them from achieving that improvement.
+Therefore, this has been removed from the revised plans.
+The plans, however, continue to depict the extension of proposed curb along the Larchwood frontage extending from the intersection south, past the proposed driveway.
+I recommend the Borough Engineer confirm the location the curb for the half width of the roadway from the existing centerline.

-400 Cedar Avenue; Block: 13 Lots: 1-5, 7-9, 11, 12.01 & 12.02; Zones: R-22 & I
+401 Cedar Avenue; Block: 13 Lots: 1-5, 7-9, 11, 12.01 & 12.02; Zones: R-22 & I